What's the cost of an outdoor kitchen? Everything you need to know about budgeting for your very own alfresco hub

 How much do the worktops cost?

-Prices will depend on what length you need, but one thing is for sure, you need to choose a material that can withstand the elements.
+Prices will depend on what length you need, but you'll definitely need to choose a material that can withstand the elements.

 'If I was building my dream outdoor kitchen and budget was not an issue, I'd choose the Kamado Joe Classic Joe BBQ, which I tested a few months ago,' says Ideal Home's expert BBQ reviewer, Molly Cleary.

-'Pizza ovens are up there with my favourite appliances, and my money-is-no-object pick would be the Gozney Dome, which is another one you'd have to build into your kitchen, as you could NOT move it again.
-OK, it's £1,799, but it's massive, makes professional-grade pizza and absolutely stunning, meaning you'd be able to host effortless pizza parties for years.
-And this is my dream world after all.
+'Pizza ovens are up there with my favourite appliances, and my money-is-no-object pick would be the Gozney Dome, which is another one you'd have to build into your kitchen, as you could not move it again.
+OK, it's £1,799, but it's massive, makes professional-grade pizza and is absolutely stunning, meaning you'd be able to host effortless pizza parties for years.
+And this is my dream world, after all.

-'The pizza oven I actually have and love is the Gozney Roccbox, which can be set up using gas and wood which means it's really versatile.
-Priced at £399, it's still very nice to look at, but a lot smaller, meaning that you could take it in and out of your outdoor kitchen if you fancied a trip to the park or beach with it instead.'
+'The pizza oven I actually have and love, and another on our list of the best pizza ovens, is the Gozney Roccbox, which can be set up using gas and wood, meaning it's really versatile.
+Priced at £399, it's still very nice to look at, but a lot smaller, meaning you could take it in and out of your outdoor kitchen if you fancied a trip to the park or beach with it instead.'

 Simon Burvill, founder of Gaze Burvill